LIPS-scheme/lips/README.md

 </a>

 [LIPS is a powerful Scheme-based, Lisp language written in JavaScript](https://lips.js.org).
-It is based on the Scheme dialect and the R5RS/R7RS specifications.
-It has extensions to make it easier to interact with JavaScript.
+It is based on the Scheme dialect of lisp and the R5RS/R7RS specifications.
+It has extensions to make it easier to interact with JavaScript and extend the language.
 It work both in the browser and with Node.js.

+The aim of the project is to support full R7RS specification and be compatible with [Scheme programming language](https://www.scheme.org/).

 The name is a recursive acronym which stands for LIPS Is Pretty Simple.